Quantum difference equation for Nakajima varieties: Cotangent bundles to Grassmannians

 To compute the stable envelopes of the fixed points we need to choose a polarization $T^{1/2}$ and a chamber $\fC$.
-We choose the positive chamber $\fC$ such that $u_1/u_1\to 0$.
-The arrows in Fig. \ref{picTP} represent the attracting and repealing directions with respect to this chamber.
-We choose a polarization $T^{1/2}$ given by cotangent directions.
+We choose the positive chamber $\fC$ such that $u_1/u_2\to 0$.
+The arrows in Fig.\ref{picTP} represent the attracting and repelling directions with respect to this chamber.
+We choose a polarization $T^{1/2}$ given by the cotangent directions.